alexracape/Blokus-Engine/README.md

 ## Configuration

 All configuration is stored in the environment in the form of environment variables.
-This follows the [12 factor app](https://12factor.net/config) methodology, and an example env file is provided in the root of the project.
+This follows the [12 factor app](https://12factor.net/config) methodology, and an example env file is provided below.

 #### Example .env file: